rnzaws/ecs_poc/README.md

 A best practice for logging in containers or applications is to simply configure log libraries to write to [STDOUT](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29).
-By allowing an application write diretly to STDOUT, you decouple your log storage from your application, which creates more freedom for in routing/processing.
+By allowing an application write directly to STDOUT, you decouple your log storage from your application, which creates more freedom for in routing/processing.

 With ECS, you can [configure your tasks to use the awslogs log driver](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html)